wp-plugins/wp-miniaudioplayer/readme.txt

 * pupunzi blog: http://pupunzi.open-lab.com
 * pupunzi site: http://pupunzi.com

+<b>From version 1.4.x you can customize your player appearance by using the <a href="http://pupunzi.com/mb.components/mb.miniAudioPlayer/demo/skinMaker.html">on-line miniAudioPlayer Skin Editor</a>.</b>

 If you are using others HTML5 audio plugins (like Haiku) there could be conflicts with mb.miniAudioPlayer.
 You should deactivete the others befor using it.

 Other WP plugins: